curlysemi/TDious/README.md

 # TDious

-Edit multiple DevOps tasks at once, optionally save comments in Task Description, and see total hours completed for the day.
+* Edit multiple DevOps tasks at once, optionally save comments in Task Description, and see total hours completed for the day.

-The task-hours inputs are debounced by 3 seconds, meaning you have 3 seconds to finish updating the hours of a given task before a modal is launched.
+    * The task-hours inputs are debounced by 3 seconds, meaning you have 3 seconds to finish updating the hours of a given task before a modal is launched (if comments are enabled—otherwise, it'll automatically be saved).
+* Create child tasks (copies title, description, area path, iteration path for a new child task)
+    * Includes option to set 'CurrentEstimate'

 ## Installation
 * Double-click the TDious_0.0.1.0_x64.cer file